-Last winter, I shared this tutorial for edible snow globe domes made of gelatin.
+Last winter, I shared a tutorial for edible snow globe domes made of gelatin.
 The effect was neat, and the process simple.
 However, this year, I wanted to take the *pizazz* up a notch!
-Today, I’ll share with you how to create a striking, delicate sugar glass dome to top your edible snow globe or other elegant, wintery creations.
+Today, I’ll share with you how to use isomalt sugar to create a striking, delicate sugar glass dome to top your edible snow globe or other elegant, wintery creations.

 How To Make A Sugar Glass Dome From Isomalt

 In this tutorial, we’ll use isomalt sugar to create an ultra-clear glass-like dome.
 Isomalt is a sugar substitute, used often in sugar-free hard candies.
 Its stable properties make it the perfect medium for crafting fully edible gems, jewels, and ice, among other things!
 I also love that isomalt is easily re-used—simply place broken shards (like a shattered dome attempt) back into your silicone cup and remelt to use again!